gosmartsolutions/hacker-news-jobs/README.md

 # Hacker News: Who Is Hiring?
 Pulls jobs from the Hacker News API for "Who Is Hiring" threads and formats the data in a friendly and searchable way.
 Pulls in counts for programming languages, databases, frameworks and job types.
 Allows you to search the results.
+You can view a demo of the output from http://www.gosmartsolutions.com/hn/

 ## Requirements
 Requires PHP 5.4+ and MySQL with PDO installed.